-For those who keep score, I haven’t raced in six years.
-I haven’t even ridden outside of a couple token rides each year.
+For those who keep score, I took a break from riding and racing for six years.
+I didn’t ride outside of a couple token rides each year.
 When I stopped, I was at well over 100 wins with a couple dozen state championships in road, track, and mountain biking.
-I began racing at 10y old racing BMX, and then in my middle teens I was racing on the road and in triathlons.
+I began racing at 12y old racing BMX, and then in my middle teens I was racing on the road and in triathlons.
 I competed in the elite ranks of triathlon in my late teen and early 20’s, and I was a factory rider in BMX in my early teens.
 I also competed for my high school in basketball, football, track, soccer, etc. I’ve competed in the Olympic trials on the track as well.

-I’m now 46 years old in 2016, married, and I have three kids (21, 14, 13).
+I’m now 48 years old in 2018, married, and I have three kids (22, 15, 14).
 My oldest (Noah) raced for a professional development team in Belgium.
 Heck, my wife, Chloé raced and won the Texas Cup in cyclocross while pregnant with our daughter.
 I’m a founding board member of the Texas Bicycle Racing Association, and with Chloé, we founded The Racing Post.
 We’ve promoted over 15 races.
 Cycling is a family business.
 My youngest doesn’t race, but he rides every day, rain or shine, and he’ll ride in the dark to keep his streak going.
 Simply put, this sport is our passion.

 These days my riding is weaved in and out of my two youngest kids who are in junior high and high school.
 My oldest is in college and is a USAC certified cycling coach, earning that at 18y old.
 My youngest kids are state level throwers of the discus, and I do workouts with them regularly.
 There’s also the regular busy things of school projects, homework, plays, etc. For those who race who have kids, I understand.

 My day job is as a full time cycling coach, and that’s what I’ve been doing since 1999.
 Along the way, I also spent a few years working as a director for Slipstream Sports (Garmin-Sharp), directing and coaching the development team.
 With my wife, Chloé, we also run a residence program for athletes who take that extra level of commitment to the extent that they live here with us full time.
 We also spend 3-4 months a year in Belgium and Italy, helping riders develop to the elite level and otherwise get that racing and living experience that can only be had in the heartland of bicycle racing.